Training for Public Relations Teams, Press Attachés, Journalists, Communication Experts on the subject of sexual violence against children

 However, even the most progressive legislation alone will not be enough.
 The commitment of member states and the joint efforts of authorities and civil society working in this field are also necessary.

 This is why last year ECPAT Hungary-Hintalovon Foundation undertook the task of organizing training for journalists on the subject of sexual violence against children.
-This year, we are holding a training session in Brussels on the digital aspects of the phenomenon (from sexual harassment to grooming and human trafficking involving children).
+In 2024 we are holding a training session for a more broader audience in Brussels on the digital aspects of the phenomenon (from sexual harassment to grooming and human trafficking involving children).
 In this one-day, interactive training, you can share your experiences, expand your knowledge, and collaborate with other international media professionals.
 Also it is a unique opportunity to obtain information about the safeguarding of industrial stakeholders.

 More details about the Brussels’ training